-A magnetic lock shall be provided on the internal side of the door frame with correct mounting brackets and appropriate power supply unit with standby battery to power this unit.
-An egress button shall be located in the proximity of the door to allow individual exit from the school.
+- A magnetic lock shall be provided on the internal side of the door frame with correct mounting brackets and appropriate power supply unit with standby battery to power this unit. - An egress button shall be located in the proximity of the door to allow individual exit from the school.
 The unit must de-energize releasing the door in the event of the fire alarm activating.

-26.2 DOOR BELL:
+30.2 DOOR BELL

-A door bell as outlined in DoES TGD - 002 shall also be provided outside the main front door to the school.
+(a) A door bell as outlined in DoES TGD-002 Mechanical & Electrical Building Services Engineering Guidelines for Primary Schools shall also be provided outside the main front door to the school.

-26.3 FIRE ALARM SYSTEMS:
+30.3 FIRE ALARM SYSTEMS

-Where a GP Room and associated ancillary accommodation is attached to a school a fire alarm repeater panel shall be provided at the main external entrance to this area.
-It shall be wired back to the main fire alarm control panel in the school.

-Integral covers shall be provided on all key operated re-settable type manual call points on fire alarm installations in schools.

-The Building Services Consulting Engineer should ensure fire alarm sounders are not located near outstations on Emergency Voice Communication Systems in Disabled Refuge Areas in schools.
+- (a) Fire alarm installations in schools shall be in compliance with IS 3218: Dec 2013. - (b) Open protocol type fire alarm systems only shall be provided in schools. - (c) Where a GP Room and associated ancillary accommodation is attached to a school a fire alarm repeater panel shall be provided at the main external entrance to this area.
+It shall be wired back to the main fire alarm control panel in the school. - (d) Integral covers shall be provided on all key operated re-settable type manual call points on fire alarm installations in schools. - (e) The Building Services Consulting Engineer should ensure fire alarm sounders are not located near outstations on Emergency Voice Communication Systems in Disabled Refuge Areas in schools.

+30.4 FIRE ENGINEERED SYSTEMS

+(a) With regard to fire safety, schools should be designed so that smoke curtains, smoke extract fans or other engineered smoke controls systems are not required.

-26.4 EMERGENCY VOICE COMMUNICATION SYSTEMS (EVC):
+30.5 EMERGENCY VOICE COMMUNICATION SYSTEMS (EVC)

-The Building Services Consulting Engineer shall liaise with the other members of the Design Team at an early stage in the design of multi-storey school buildings with a view to identifying suitable Disabled Refuge Areas for the disabled.

-These are relatively safe locations where pupils or staff members who cannot easily use fire escapes can call for assistance and wait until help arrives e.g. the top of stairwells or other suitable locations identified in the school.

-The Building Services Consulting Engineer should ensure that fire alarm sounders are located away from Disabled Refuge Areas so that in the event of an emergency those using an outstation can hear what is being relayed to them over the sound from the fire alarm.

-A suitable two-way Emergency Voice Communication (EVC) system shall be provided in the school.
-It shall consist of a stainless steel hands free vandal resistant outstation located at each refuge and linked to a central monitoring station in the Administration/General Office.

-Any system provided in a school shall be capable of being expanded at a later date should the school be extended in the future.
+- (a) The Building Services Consulting Engineer shall liaise with the other members of the Design Team at an early stage in the design of multi-storey school buildings with a view to identifying suitable Disabled Refuge Areas for the disabled. - (b) These are relatively safe locations where pupils or staff members who cannot easily use fire escapes can call for assistance and wait until help arrives e.g. the top of stairwells or other suitable locations identified in the school. - (c) The Building Services Consulting Engineer should ensure that fire alarm sounders are located away from Disabled Refuge Areas so that in the event of an emergency those using an outstation can hear what is being relayed to them over the sound from the fire alarm. - (d) A suitable two-way Emergency Voice Communication (EVC) system shall be provided in the school.
+It shall consist of a stainless steel hands free vandal resistant outstation located at each refuge and linked to a central monitoring station in the Administration/General Office. - (e) Any system provided in a school shall be capable of being expanded at a later date should the school be extended in the future.

+30.6 EMERGENCY ASSISTANCE ALARM

+- (a) A low level switch strip shall be provided on emergency assistance alarm systems in Universal Access Toilets and Toilets/Showers for Assisted Users.
+It shall be in lieu of any pull chord switches. - (b) It shall be on all walls in each space and installed at a suitable height above finished floor level, i.e. as per the manufacturer's instructions.

-26.5 INTRUDER ALARM:
+30.7 INTRUDER ALARM